Estimated reading time: 7 minutes

 It might seem like the last thing a teenager wants is more schoolwork.
 But actually, teens who are engaged and challenged in their learning are much less likely to turn to drugs and alcohol.

-For older students, if they can clearly see a path to success or even a university scholarship in their future, they’ll think twice before throwing it all away.
+If older students can clearly see a path to success or even a university scholarship in their future, they’ll think twice before throwing it all away.

 It’s not easy to get an angsty teenager to open up.
 But once they do, it means they trust you.
 Don’t break their trust by betraying what they tell you in confidence.